commercetools/telefonistka/docs/argocd.md

 ## Warn user on changes to unhealthy/OutOfSync apps

-Telefonistka also checks the state of ArgoCD application and adds warning for this states:
+Telefonistka checks the state of the ArgoCD application and adds warning for this states:

 1) App is "Unhealthy"